AMSP-04/NETN-MRM/NETN-MRM.md

 The NETN-MRM FOM module provides a standard interface and protocol for conducting negotiated and coordinated aggregation and disaggregation of simulated units and entities.

 For example:
-* Disaggregation of a Batallion represented as an Aggregate Entity into Company level Aggregate Entities
+* Disaggregation of a Battalion represented as an Aggregate Entity into Company level Aggregate Entities
-* Disaggregation of a Company to individual platforms such as vechicles and individual soldiers represented at an entity level
+* Disaggregation of a Company to individual platforms such as vehicles and individual soldiers represented at an entity level
 * Aggregation of platforms represented as individual entities to an attribute of an aggregate unit representing e.g. a Platoon.
 * Triggering of Aggregation by user command
 * Triggering of Disaggregation based on geo-fencing